marcinbln/Bake_it/README.md

 * Fetch JSON file from the network for the recipes data
 * ExoPlayer to display steps videos
 * Reuse fragments to create a responsive design that works on different phones and tablets.
-* Application has a companion homescreen widget listing recipe ingriednent
+* Application has a companion home screen widget listing recipe ingredients
 * Espresso to verify UI workflows.

 <br>